Douglas “Doug” J. Hilliary

 Industry Experience: 46 Tenure with Hilliary: 46

-As managing partner, Doug is responsible for long-term strategic planning, including potential build-outs and upgrades.
+As Chairman of the Board, Doug is responsible for long-term strategic planning, including potential build-outs and upgrades.
 He plays a vital role in the strategic planning and development of the Annual Budget and Operation Plan and has served as Chairman of the Board for the Medicine Park Telephone and its 10 telecom affiliates since 2005.

 He continues to be instrumental as Chairman of the Board for the Medicine Park Telephone Company, taking on the role of a political activist for the company and was nominated to Board Member of the Oklahoma Telephone Association.

-Doug holds various executive roles in Hilliary Communications, Oklahoma Western Telephone Company, Texhoma Fiber, Hilliary Construction, and Southern Plains Cable, among others.
+Doug holds various executive roles in Hilliary, Oklahoma Western Telephone Company, Texhoma Fiber, Hilliary Construction, and Southern Plains Cable, among others.
 As Southern Plains Cable Chairman of the Board, Doug was instrumental in doubling SPC’s customer base over a period of four years.

 As a shareholder for Texhoma Fiber, Doug built more than 250 miles of fiber in 18 months and provided transport services for national carriers U.S. Cellular, Verizon, and others.